56 Secrets Life Coaches Won’t Tell You for Free

 That resentment you’re feeling?
 It’s really entitlement

 “When dealing with resentment, look internally and understand that the resentment is coming from a sense of entitlement.
 For instance, if you believe you should have had help on a project and your friends or family don’t show up, you might feel resentful.
 But the truth is you are not entitled to other people’s time or help.
-Anything that anyone else donates is a miracle and should be treated with appreciation instead of expectation.” —Leaha Mattinson, life coach and author of Silver Linings: The Essential Guide to Building Courage, Self-Respect, and Wellness
+Anything that anyone else donates is a miracle and should be treated with appreciation instead of expectation.” —Leaha Mattinson, life coach and author of Silver Linings: The Essential Guide to Building Courage, Self-Respect, and Wellness.
+Find out 18 things that happy people never do.

 Loss is a powerful motivator